If your home’s original features have been covered with post-war pebbledash, you might want to restore it to its former glory. I know I was!

-Before finding out what’s involved, first, consider your reason for wanting to remove it.
+Before finding out what’s involved, consider your reason for wanting to remove it.

-Of course, you might simply dislike it.
+Of course, you might dislike it.
 It’s not the most popular choice of fascia in the 21st century, and as a result, this might affect its value.
-But, consider why it may have been applied in the first place.
+But consider why it may have been applied in the first place.

-Removing pebbledash is not easy.
-But it isn’t impossible.
-It’s a labour-intensive process using hand tools, and the brickwork would need to be cleaned in order to restore it to its original state.
+Removing pebbledash isn’t easy, but it’s not impossible for the average DIYer.
+It’s a labour-intensive process using hand tools, and the brickwork needs cleaning to restore it to its original state.

-Lifestyle blogger Simone Olivia had this done to her Victorian terrace, the details and process of which she shares in this post.
+Lifestyle blogger Simone Olivia had this done to her Victorian terrace.
+She shares the details and process in this post.

-You can hire someone to repair any damaged surfaces, however, this will cause problems with mismatched areas.
-It is possible to have it painted, but given the texture of the surface, this in itself is not easy.
+You can hire someone to repair any damaged surfaces.
+However, this will cause problems with mismatched areas.
+It’s possible to paint it, but this is difficult, given the surface’s texture.

-Paint-rollers won’t work and stippling the entire area will take a very long time.
-Spray painting will be much more efficient.
+Paint rollers won’t work, and stippling the entire area will take a long time.
+Spray painting is much more efficient.

-A properly executed rendering job will involve removing the existing pebbledash and rendering over the bare bricks.
-Having new render applied on top of the existing finish will add unnecessary stress to the walls.
+A properly executed rendering job involves removing the existing pebbledash and rendering over bare bricks.
+Rendering over the existing finish adds unnecessary stress to the walls.